Praveendwivediii/Praveendwivediii/README.md

 ---

 ## 👋 About Me
-I am an aspiring **Salesforce Developer** with a strong backend foundation.
-I enjoy building scalable systems, automating business logic, and transforming raw data into meaningful insights using Salesforce and modern backend tools.
+Aspiring Salesforce Developer with a strong backend foundation, focused on scalable system design and business automation.
+Computer Science undergraduate with hands-on experience from an internship at Info Edge (Naukri.com), where I worked on CRM dashboards, analytics, and data driven platforms.
+Actively exploring the Salesforce ecosystem, including Apex triggers, automation flows, and Lightning Web Components (LWC), while strengthening problem solving skills through DSA.
+Enjoy building efficient, user-centric solutions and transforming raw data into meaningful insights.

 ---